Genting Highlands Travel Guide: Everything You Want to Know

 I enquired about some rates from this taxi company.
 It cost RM 90.00 from Genting to KL Sentral and RM 180.00 from Genting to Kuala Lumpur International Airport (KLIA).
 It may cost more to take a taxi from KLIA to Genting as told by one staff – around RM 200 plus.
 All prices quoted are one-way trips and can take up to four passengers per taxi.

 t) We went to Rico Galleria, a shop in Genting Grand.
 I bought two accessory watches at RM 20.00 per piece.
 Before buying, a man took one pink watch for his wife which I wanted to buy.
 I told him I was buying it.
 He repeated two times that I had made a good judgement.
 Later, he chose another design in pink colour for his wife.
 I was pleased with my cheap purchase.

 Most shops were in First World Hotel as compared to the other hotels there.
-Click on Shopping Directory to find out the shops there.
+Check out on Shopping Directory from a list of Things to Do there to find out the shops there.

-You can watch some shows or concert from your favourite celebrities all over the world.
-Check out the event page to see who will be showcasing their talent, the dates, location and ticket price.
+You can watch some shows or concerts from your favourite celebrities all over the world.
+Check out the Entertainment category to see who will be showcasing their talent, the dates, location, ticket price, events and not forgetting about cinemas.
 I watched Jolin Tsai performance many years ago in Arena of Stars.

 v) The man pulled up his pants on purpose to reveal the Chinese word “谢谢” (meaning “thank you”) tattooed on each leg.
 Unfortunately, my phone camera could not capture that shot.